duckdb/pg_duckdb/docs/transactions.md

 ### Warning: Data Consistency Risks

-**This setting is dangerous** and can lead to:
+> **Warning**: This setting is dangerous and can lead to data consistency issues.
+Use it with extreme caution.
+>
-- **Partial commits**: DuckDB operations might succeed while PostgreSQL operations fail
+-   **Partial commits**: DuckDB operations might succeed while PostgreSQL operations fail.
-- **Data loss**: Operations might be committed in one system but not the other
+-   **Data loss**: Operations might be committed in one system but not the other.
-- **Inconsistent state**: Your application might see inconsistent data
+-   **Inconsistent state**: Your application might see inconsistent data.

 **Example of potential data loss:**
 ```sql